Efficient qubit measurement with a nonreciprocal microwave amplifier

 A perfectly efficient measurement requires both ideal collection of the light and a faithful, noiseless detector.
 For superconducting qubits, the use of a microwave readout resonator with a one-dimensional radiation pattern enables the collection of every photon \cite{Houck2007}.
-A noiseless detector must only measure the information-carrying quadrature of the microwave field.
-In principle this can be implemented with a phase-sensitive parametric amplifier \cite{Caves1982QuantumAmplifiers}.
+A noiseless detector must only measure the information-carrying quadrature of the microwave field and, in principle, this can be implemented with a phase-sensitive parametric amplifier \cite{Caves1982QuantumAmplifiers}.
 In reality, this approach requires additional hardware to operate which introduces unavoidable losses in the signal path, reducing the overall efficiency.
 In particular, these amplifiers are reciprocal and therefore rely on magnetic microwave circulators to control the signal flow, leading to significant component and wiring losses \cite{Ranzani2013,Aumentado2020SuperconductingAmplifiers}.
 In recent years, various nonreciprocal alternatives to conventional parametric amplifiers have been developed, breaking reciprocity via parametric interactions \cite{Ranzani2015,Metelmann2015,Sliwa2015,Chapman2017WidelyCircuits,Lecocq2017NonreciprocalAmplifier,Lecocq2020MicrowaveAmplifier}, time domain operations \cite{Rosenthal2020EfficientDetector}, or traveling wave amplification \cite{Macklin2015AAmplifier}.
-The application of these nonreciprocal amplifiers to efficient superconducting qubit measurement is a nascent field, with an emphasis on the trade-offs between measurement efficiency and amplifier backaction \cite{Abdo2014,Thorbeck2017ReverseAmplifier,Eddins2019High-EfficiencyAmplifier,Rosenthal2020EfficientDetector,Abdo2020On-chipMeasurements}.
+However, the application of these nonreciprocal amplifiers to efficient superconducting qubit measurement is still a nascent field \cite{Abdo2014,Thorbeck2017ReverseAmplifier,Eddins2019High-EfficiencyAmplifier,Rosenthal2020EfficientDetector,Abdo2020On-chipMeasurements} with many outstanding experimental and theoretical challenges.
+Indeed, in the absence of an intermediate circulator, the amplifier and the device under test can no longer be treated as independent modular elements, in stark contrast with conventional parametric amplification chains.
+In fact, the devices merge into a new and unique quantum system, which introduces the difficulty of combining large amplified signals with fragile quantum states.
+In this work we solve this delicate balance by using coupled mode theory to finely tune \textit{in situ} parametric interference within this larger quantum system.